Giving your loved one time and space to process the breakup will afford you both a renewed perspective.

 Put it this way:

-If your ex believes you are only trying to get your ex back after no contact because you are miserable without them, and that you only see your ex as some kind of pain killer for your heartache, then your odds of success are slim.
+If he or she believes you are only trying to contact them because you are miserable without them, and believes you only see them as some kind of pain killer for your heartache, then your odds of success are slim.

-You must create enough happiness and contentedness in life outside your ex (or indeed any other one person) if you are to be desirable.
+You must take all the happiness and contentedness in life that you can, without involving your loved one (or indeed any other one person) if you are to be desirable once more.

-Let’s say you save your relationship.
+Let’s say you know what to do to save your relationship.
+And you succeed.
 Can you picture that?

 Now imagine doing so while bringing with you the original problems and behaviors that contributed to the breakup in the first place?